widgetbook/widgetbook/packages/widgetbook_annotation/README.md

 }
 ```

 It often happens that your widget is more complex.
-In such a case feel free to wrap the widget with whatever you need.
+In such case, feel free to wrap the widget with whatever you need.
 This can also be a Provider, Bloc or other state management Widget.

-After generating the code for the Widgetbook you will find a navigation panel with the following content.
+After generating the code for the Widgetbook, you will find a navigation panel with the following content

 ```
 stories (Category)